-MISSION: College of the Mainland is a learningcentered, comprehensive community college dedicated to student success and the intellectual and economic enrichment of the diverse communities we serve.
+Mission: College of the Mainland is a learningcentered, comprehensive community college dedicated to student success and the intellectual and economic prosperity of the diverse communities we serve.

-VISION: College of the Mainland will be a valued and vital community partner by enriching our community and preparing our students to thrive in a diverse, dynamic, and global environment.
+Vision: College of the Mainland will be a valued and vital community partner by striving to enrich our expanding community and preparing our students to learn, work, and live in a diverse, dynamic, and global environment.